 What are the main causes of falling trees?

-There are quite a few potential causes of tree falls in California, including:
+There are quite a few potential causes of a tree falls in California, including:

 - improper planting of the trees by local arboriculturists (aka ‘tree surgeons’) or a property owner